CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 - I want to use different branches for test and production environments.
 - Also i am planning to use S3 objects as TTL (Time to live).
 It will be more efficient way to save some HDD space on virtual machine.
 - I am gonna fix RabbitMQ, Minio, ELK docker-compose.yaml files in readme (Ports section, use expose to use network property)
-- Kong pics will be added into readme
 - Tech amblems will be added into arch picture
+- Fix Kong docker-compose.yaml file.